sameerh19/Project-One-ELK-Stack/README/README/README.md

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server is configured to monitor the following machines: **Web-1 & Web-2**
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _TODO: List the IP addresses of the machines you are monitoring: **10.0.0.6 & 10.0.0.5**

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _TODO: Specify which Beats you successfully installed_ **Filebeat and Metricbeat.**

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+**File Beat:** Detects changes to the file system, specifically to collect Apache logs.
+**Metric Beat:** Detects changes in system metrics, such as CPU usage.
+We use it to detect SSH login attemps, failed sudo escalations, and CPU/RAM statistics.
+**Packet Beat:** Packetbeat collects packets that pass through the NIC, similar to wireshark.
+We use it to generate a trace of all activity that takes place on the network, in case later forensic analysis should be warranted.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: